DeveloperFromUkraine/some-repo/src/empty-state/empty-state.md

 * Empty states are the default view for the list-content pattern when there are no items set up, this mainly applies to company settings and other areas that are primarily lists.
 * The title and content are configurable and the content may include links (e.g., download a template)
 * There are also fixed actions available "Import" and "Add" which display as available, e.g, if import is not available for the area, only add will show.

+## Style

+* The empty-state component has no stylistic specifications.

 ## Empty State Components